CIS565-Fall-2017/Project1-CUDA-Flocking/README.md

 | particleArrayIndices  | 0  | 1  | 2  | 3  | 4  | 5  | 6  | 7  | 8  | 9  |
 | particleGridIndices   | 5  | 5  | 6  | 10 | 8  | 10 | 7  | 13 | 0  | 5  |

-Just sort the position and velocity buffers according to the order of the grid cells (particleGridIndices), and create two new buffers (coherent_pos and coherent_vel) that store each boid's position and velocity data in this order.
-We can just directly access these new buffers when calculating the change in a boid's position and velocity.

 Sorting according to grid cell indices so that pointers to boids in the same cell are contiguous in memory:

 | Indices        		| 0  | 1  | 2  | 3  | 4  | 5  | 6  | 7  | 8  | 9  |